Associate Professor, Department of Cell Biology

 B.S., Cell Biology, University of Kansas, Lawrence, Kansas

 Ph.D., Neuroscience, University of Florida, Gainesville, Florida

-A second, rapidly developing area of interest in the lab is cell migration.
-We are pursuing studies of growth factors and cytoskeletal elements as regulators of the transition of cells from differentiated, quiescent phenotypes to migratory phenotypes and as regulators of the various modes of migration (collective or directional migration vs. random migration by individual cells).
-These studies also encompass related cellular behaviors including navigation, adhesion, signaling, trafficking, and proliferation.
-Specific projects focus on the transition of smooth muscle cells from a normally differentiated and quiescent phenotype to a migratory phenotype, such as occurs during normal or pathological angiogenesis.
-A second developing project in this area is the role of the microtubule cytoskeleton in regulating neuronal migration, guidance of neuronal processes to their targets and the formation of synapses.
+A rapidly developing area of interest is cell migration and its regulation.
+We are pursuing studies of growth factors and other signals in regulating the transition of cells from differentiated, quiescent phenotypes to migratory phenotypes.
+In particular we are interested in the signals that regulate the acquisition of a polarized migratory phenotype and determine the mode of migration (e.g., coordinated migration by cell ensembles vs. individual cell migration; directed vs. random migration).
+These studies encompass reorganization of cytoskeleton and other intracellular components, navigation, adhesion, signaling, trafficking, and proliferation.
+Specific projects focus on the transition of vascular smooth muscle cells from a normally differentiated and quiescent phenotype to a migratory phenotype, such as occurs during normal or pathological angiogenesis.

-Technical approaches employed in the lab integrate anatomical, pharmacological and molecular means to manipulate and visualize signaling processes, cytoskeletal dynamics and cell behavior.
-Approaches include shRNA and pharmacological treatments to manipulate expression or activity of specific proteins, fluorescently labeled proteins and biosensors, live cell imaging to directly visualize cellular behaviors.
-These approaches are complemented by microscopy and immunolabeling at the light, confocal and electron microscopic levels.
+Technical approaches employed in the lab integrate anatomical, pharmacological and molecular methods to manipulate and visualize signaling processes, cytoskeletal dynamics and cell behavior.
+Approaches include shRNA and pharmacological treatments to manipulate expression or activity of specific proteins, expression of fluorescent reporters and biosensors, live cell imaging to directly visualize cellular behaviors, and immunolabeling at the light, confocal, and electron microscopic levels.

 University of Oklahoma Health Sciences Center